 Best Mini Portable Washers

-These are some of the smallest electric washers you can buy and can easily be stored away when not in use in your RV, dorm, or apartment.
+These are some of the smallest electric washing machines you can buy and can easily be stored away when not in use in your RV, dorm, or apartment.

 Giantex Portable 8-lbs Capacity Washer